Designing a Digital Gardening Experience

 This included:

-User surveys and interviews
+User interviews and surveys

 A few patterns stood out:

-People wanted personalised recommendations, not generic advice
+Users wanted personalised guidance, not generic advice

-Most users needed reminders to maintain consistency
+Most needed reminders to stay consistent

-What this really meant was simple.
+What this pointed to was simple.

 People weren’t looking for more information.
 They were looking for direction.